awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

 # Provisioning devices that don't have device certificates using fleet provisioning<a name="provision-wo-cert"></a>

 By using AWS IoT fleet provisioning, AWS IoT can generate and securely deliver device certificates and private keys to your devices when they connect to AWS IoT for the first time\.
+AWS IoT provides client certificates that are signed by the Amazon Root certificate authority \(CA\)\.

 There are two ways to use fleet provisioning:
 + By claim